glouppe/info8002-large-scale-data-systems/lecture2.md

     - Processes have access to a local physical clock;
     - Known upper bound on clock drift and clock skew.

-.exercice[Why studying synchronous systems?
+.exercise[Why studying synchronous systems?
 What services can be provided?]

 ???